BAAL-NF/baal-nf/doc/Design.md

 Runs a markov-chain monte carlo simulation based on the results from the previous step, along with input allelic ratios.
 This outputs the final allele-specific binding results.

-Also produces a BaalChIP report, in the form of a rendered PDF.
+Also produces a BaalChIP report, in the form of an HTML document.
+This report contains some summary statistics about e.g. RAF correction and number of ASB sites called.

+### Combine peak calls

+Process:

+### Overlap ASB results with peak calls

+Processes:
+- `baal::mergeBeds`
+- `analysis::overlapPeaks`

+This takes all peak call files corresponding to the fastq files that were used for ASB detection, takes their union, and then adds a `peak` column to the output from BaalChIP.
+The added column is a boolean, and indicates whether the SNP was found to be within a peak or not.

 ## Motif Calling

 Motif calling is done using [NoPeak](https://github.com/menzel/nopeak).
 See the NoPeak repository for details, along with the [associated paper](https://pubmed.ncbi.nlm.nih.gov/32991679/).
 Note that since NoPeak's analysis method depends on knowing the fragment length, each fastq file ends up with its own set of called motifs.
-Further post-processing (i.e. filtering, qc and clustering) would need to be done to make use of these motifs.
+Further post-processing (i.e. filtering, qc and clustering) might need to be done to make use of these motifs.

 ### Profiling